ircv3/ircv3-specifications/core/sts-3.3.md

 number to use for it.

 Clients MUST use sufficient certificate verification to ensure the connection is secure without any errors.
+This may involve validation against a system root certificate bundle or a user-specified trust root.

+In compliant server software, this capability MUST be made available as an optional configuration setting.
+Server administrators may have valid reasons not to enable it.

 ## Details

-The capability value, which MUST always be present, is a comma (`,`) separated list of tokens.
+When enabled, the capability has a REQUIRED value: a comma (`,`) separated list of tokens.
 Each token is a key which may have a value attached.
 If there is a value attached, the value is separated from the key by a `=`.
 That is, `<key>[=<value>][,<key2>[=<value2>][,<keyN>[=<valueN>]]]`.
 Keys specified in